Developing PAT Schools Program

 |Work with colleagues to use data from internal and external student assessments for evaluating learning and teaching, identifying interventions and modifying teaching practice.||Co-ordinate student performance and program evaluation using internal and external student assessment data to improve teaching practice.|

-Online: Six hours online self-paced coursework + 20 hours supported online learning community + webinar and learning assurance task.
+Online: Six hours online self-paced coursework + 100 hours supported online learning community + webinar and learning assurance task (four hours).

 Part 3: Implementation plan (learning assurance task) and webinar: four hours.